Graduate Info Tech & Supply Chain Mgmt

 The objective of this course is to enhance the student's ability to conceptualize and manage global operations effectively.
 A wide range of topics, concepts, theories, and tools related to the operations of both manufacturing and service firms are explored from an international perspective.
-In addition, the comparative position of U.S. production systems is evaluated with those of Japan, Europe, Latin America, and South East Asia.
-The focus is on covering those aspects of operations management that can help firms become more competitive globally.
-The aim of the course is to provide the managers with an understanding of the production of goods and services in an international environment through a review and critique of current literature.
+The comparative position of U.S. production systems is evaluated to help firms become more competitive globally.

 QUALITY ISSUES IN OPERATIONS

-A course focusing on qualitative and quantitative techniques used to study and improve quality of operations in manufacturing and service organizations.
-It covers topics such as quality philosophy, statistical process control (SPC), acceptance sampling, tools for quality improvement, product and process design.
+Course focuses on qualitative and quantitative techniques used to study and improve quality of operations in manufacturing and service organizations covering topics such as quality philosophy, statistical process control (SPC), acceptance sampling, tools for quality improvement, product and process design.
 The role of quality in the entire cycle including product/ service design, development, production, delivery, and customer support is emphasized.
-An individual research paper covering the topic of interest will be used.

 FUNDAMENTALS OF PROJECT MANAGEMENT

 This course develops a basic understanding of a project management methodology through lectures, case analyses, problem solving and discussions.
 Topics covered include planning, budgeting, scheduling, resource allocation and controlling of projects.
 The course provides a good background for students interested in pursuing certification in the area of project management.

 The course is designed to introduce information technology service management in a variety of enterprise and service industry settings.
 Concepts of IT service management based on contemporary best practices such as ITIL are covered.
 The course will cover the mangement of service systems, IT service system design, operations, and management.